-One measure of size of reserves would be to follow the International Energy Agency (IEA) rules of 90 days of net imports or 61 days of average consumption, whichever is greater.
+One measure of size of reserves would be to follow the International Energy Agency (IEA) rule that requires member countries to hold oil stocks equivalent to 90 days of their net oil imports.
 Ninety days of net distillate imports of 120 thousand barrels per day to Petroleum Administration for Defense Districts I (PADD I) would equal a reserve of about 11 million barrels.
 Adverse, unintended consequences should also be considered.
 For example, the existence of a government reserve could discourage commercial inventory building in the region.
 The key for making this policy work is not to build inventory during the current market tightness as that would exacerbate price pressures.

 Longer term, the solution for the East Coast’s diesel vulnerability is to reduce distillate fuel oil demand in the region.
 One option is to switch to natural gas for heating, which will require permitting natural gas pipelines from the Marcellus to the Northeast markets.
 Given decarbonization commitments, this build-up of natural gas infrastructure would need to follow the highest restrictions on methane emissions throughout the natural gas value chain.
 Another option would be to accelerate the electrification of heating and trucking in the Northeast.
 And another approach, currently being implemented in some states, is blending heating oil with renewable diesel, which would reduce carbon emissions while potentially displacing up to 20 percent of diesel consumed.
 New York state is moving in this direction.
 Such policy solutions should be on the table not only as a matter of energy security, but with an eye towards decarbonization.